Bookbot

 • 10 horas de lectura

-Bartolomé de Las Casas championed the rights of the Indians of Mexico and Central America, disputing a widely held belief that they were "beasts" to be enslaved.
-In a dramatic debate in 1550 with Juan Ginés de Sepúlveda, Las Casas argued vehemently before a royal commission in Valladolid that the native inhabitants should be viewed as fellow human beings, artistically and mechanically adroit, and capable of learning when properly taught.
-In Defense of the Indians, Las Casas's classic treatise on the humanity of native peoples, had far-reaching implications for the policies adopted by both the Spanish Crown and the Church toward slavery in the New World.
-This carefully reasoned but emotionally charged defense addresses issues such as the concept of a just war, the relationships between differing races and cultures, the concept of colonialism, and the problem of racism.
-Written toward the end of an active career as "Protector of the Indians," the work stands as a summary of the teaching of Las Casas's life.
-Available in its entirety for the first time in paperback, with a new foreword by Martin E. Marty, In Defense of the Indians has proved to be an enduring work that speaks with relevance in the twentieth-first century.
-Skillfully translated from Latin by the Reverend Stafford Poole, it is an eloquent plea for human freedom that will appeal to scholars interested in the founding of the Americas and the development of the New World.
+Bartolomé de Las Casas championed the rights of the Indians in Mexico and Central America, challenging the belief that they were "beasts" meant for enslavement.
+In a dramatic 1550 debate with Juan Ginés de Sepúlveda, he argued passionately before a royal commission in Valladolid that native inhabitants should be recognized as fellow human beings, skilled in arts and crafts, and capable of learning.
+His classic treatise on the humanity of native peoples had significant implications for the Spanish Crown and the Church's policies on slavery in the New World.
+This emotionally charged defense explores just war, intercultural relationships, colonialism, and racism.
+Written near the end of his career as "Protector of the Indians," it encapsulates the teachings of his life.
+Now available in paperback for the first time, with a new foreword by Martin E. Marty, this enduring work remains relevant in the twenty-first century.
+Skillfully translated from Latin by the Reverend Stafford Poole, it serves as an eloquent plea for human freedom, appealing to scholars interested in the Americas' founding and the New World's development.

 Historia: En defensa de los indios